JetBrains/kotlin-web-site/pages/docs/reference/classes.md

 `Any` has three methods: `equals()`, `hashCode()` and `toString()`.
 Thus, they are defined for all Kotlin classes.

-In Kotlin, all the classes are final by default i.e. they can’t be inherited.
+By default, Kotlin classes are final: they can’t be inherited.
-To make it inheritable, you must mark it with the keyword **open**.
-Otherwise it will throw error saying “type is final so can’t be inherited”.
+To make a class inheritable, mark it with the `open` keyword.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>